Akhilesh53/Design/JIRA/ReadMe.md

 - Should be able to change the status of any task.
 - User should be able to create any sprint.
 - Should be able to add any task to sprint and remove from it.
+- User should be able to print Delayed task
+- User should be able to print Sprint details
-- User should be able to print Delayed task Sprint details Tasks assigned to the user
+- User should be able to print Tasks assigned to the user.

 Reference: https://github.com/rjnitt/jira-fk/tree/master/src/main